FriendsOfCake/awesome-cakephp/README.md

 - [Muffin/Throttle plugin](https://github.com/usemuffin/throttle) - A plugin for rate limiting (API) requests.
 - [Recaptcha plugin](https://github.com/agiletechvn/Recaptcha) - Simple, lightweight Google Recaptcha v2.
 - [Recaptcha Mailhide plugin](https://github.com/mirko-pagliai/cakephp-recaptcha-mailhide) - A plugin that allows you to hide email addresses using reCAPTCHA.
-- [StopSpam plugin](https://github.com/mirko-pagliai/cakephp-stop-spam) - A plugin that allows you to check if a username, email address or ip address has been reported as a spammer.
+- [StopSpam plugin](https://github.com/mirko-pagliai/cakephp-stop-spam) - A plugin that allows you to check if a username, email address or IP address has been reported as a spammer.

 ## SEO
 *Search Engine Optimization.*